Quick and easy coconut flour chocolate chip cookies - only 2g net carbs!

-I have an entire back catalogue of coconut flour recipes.
+I have an entire back catalog of coconut flour recipes.
 All the recipes are either made with coconut flour, or I have written conversions to swap almond for coconut flour.

 Do coconut flour recipes taste of coconut?

-The trick I use every time I bake with coconut flour is to flavour the recipe heavily to overpower any subtle coconut taste some people find.
+The trick I use every time I bake with coconut flour is to flavor the recipe heavily to overpower any subtle coconut taste some people find.

 Which chocolate and sweetener to use